Put simply, issues between dogs and children exists because people are naïve, negligent, or just plain ignorant.

 Remember — and this is very important — these rules also apply to your own dog.
 How you allow your child to interact and treat the family dog is how they will treat other people’s dogs!
 Since they’ll transfer their interactions with the family dog to other dogs, I recommend having your children to ask for permission to even pet the family dog.

 It may sound silly, but it will keep them safe in the future.

 This steps out the realm of dog training, but it is important.

 Also, never leave your child unattended with a dog!
-You don’t know how many countless times I’ve heard of people coming into a room with a child crying/screaming because it was just bitten by the dog, but no one knows what happened!
+You don’t know how many countless times I’ve heard of people coming into a room with a child crying or screaming because it was just bitten by the dog, but no one knows what happened.

-In a worst-case scenario, whether provoked or unprovoked, should your child be attacked.
-Don’t panic and don’t try to pull your child away from the dog!
+Should your child be attacked — whether the dog is provoked or not — don’t panic and don’t try to pull your child away from the dog!
 You risk prey drive kicking in and the dog intensifying its attack.
-You also risk tearing muscle as you pull them from their teeth.
+You also risk tearing your child’s muscle as you pull them from the dog’s teeth.

-I’ve always made it a point, when working with children, to teach them how to approach dogs correctly because it will help keep them safe in the future.
-Unfortunately, things like this are a “you don’t know until it happens” deal and once it happens, it’s too late.
-The damage is done and both parties will face consequences.
+I’ve always made it a point when working with children to teach them how to approach dogs correctly because it will help keep them safe in the future.
+Unfortunately, things like this typically fall under the category of “you never understand until it happens to you.”
+And once it happens, it’s too late; the damage is done and both parties will face consequences.